KazutoP0611/Haunted-Wood/README.md

 Instead of moving the camera between areas, the map itself is repositioned dynamically.

-##### How It Works:
+##### ⚙️ How It Works
-- The world is divided into logical map blocks (like 3x3 connected panels).
+- The world is divided into area blocks.
-- Each block has a unique ID.
+- Each area component initializes itself with a manager at game start.
-- A `Dictionary<int, Vector3>` stores block IDs and their corresponding world positions.
-- When the player enters a new block (via `OnTriggerEnter`), the block ID is sent to a manager system.
+- When the player enters a new area (`OnTriggerEnter`), a distance threshold check is performed before triggering the transition callback.
-- The manager retrieves the target position from the dictionary and repositions the map object accordingly.
+- The manager calculates the target position using the area's predefined offset.
+- The map object is then repositioned accordingly.

 This approach:
-- Keeps the player centered
 - Simplifies camera logic
-- Avoids multiple scene loading
-- Maintains controlled world transitions
+- Maintains controlled transitions
+- Keeps the world modular and scalable

 ---